cmxgloria/My-JS-Practice/xhr-request-README.md

 }

 ```
+In this exercise 1, we define a queryParams variable that is set to 'rel_rhy=', which is the start of a parameter for the query string.
+What is a query string?

+Answer
+A query string is part of the full query, or URL, which allows us to send information using parameters as key-value pairs.

+A query string typically follows a ? in the URL, which in this exercise would be right after https://api.datamuse.com/words?.
+The key-value pair parameters are sent in the form key=value, and each pair is separated by an & symbol.
+This will also be covered in the next exercise.

+In this exercise, the first parameter of our query string is rel_rhy, and the value of this parameter will be set to whatever text is inputted into the text field.

 ##XHR GET Requests IV
 In the previous exercise, you made a GET request to the Datamuse API to find words that rhyme.
 In this exercise, we will create a request to set a topic and find adjectives that describe the input word using query strings.
 A query string contains additional information to be sent with a request.
 The Datamuse API allows us to retrieve more specific data with query strings attached to the request URL.